-The employee with the issue or concern will discuss the matter with the employee's immediate supervisor.
+The employee with the issue or concern will discuss the matter with the employee's immediate supervisor and if the employee requests, an advocate may be present.

 The supervisor will set aside time to hear the issue of concern in a private discussion with the employee, the employee's representative and/or a third party observer, and after consideration (48 hours maximum) provide a comprehensive answer to the employee.
 The issue or concern and the answer provided by the supervisor shall be recorded.